tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 }
 </style>

-<a id="testlink" onmouseup="alert('You released while above me!\nTry again -- but this time click, hold, and release somewhere off to the side.')">some link</a>
+<a id="testlink" onmouseup="alert('You released while above me!\nTry again -- but this time click, hold, and release somewhere outside of the button.')">some link</a>

-We *could* add hover effects to this paint app's interface, but it is going to get messy.
-I've tried to keep things orderly but it's beginning to turn into [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) already.
-Once again, this is where it helps to use a proper user-interface markup language or GUI library.
+We *could* add hover effects to this paint app's interface, but it's going to get too messy.
+I've tried to keep things orderly, but the code is beginning to turn into [spaghetti](https://en.wikipedia.org/wiki/Spaghetti_code).
+Once again, this is where it helps to use a proper user-interface toolkit, markup language, or GUI library.

 Another small tweak that will improve the interface is a custom mouse cursor.
-Processing's [`cursor()`](https://py.processing.org/reference/cursor.html) function can switch the the standard pointer for an image.
-Download the image below and add it to your data sub-directory.
+Processing's [`cursor()`](https://py.processing.org/reference/cursor.html) function can switch the standard pointer for an image.
+Download the PNG file below and add it to your data sub-directory.

 <a href="{{ site.url }}/img/pitl07/brush-cursor.png" download>brush-cursor.png</a>

-Then, add the following code to the end of your `draw()` function:
+Then add the following code to the end of your `draw()` function:

 {% highlight py%}
     if brushsize < 15: